Shellywell123/Simple_NN/README.md

 ```
 ## Current Results
-I have passed several of cats
+I have passed several images of cats and dogs and thus far it only identifies cats correctly, this may be due to an error in the code, a bad testing sample or due to the simplicity of the NN itself.
+I will eventually add more hidden layers and deeper learning to the `Simple_NN` class.